My Girlfriend Is 8 Meters Tall

 My Girlfriend Is 8 Meters Tall (ちえりの恋は8メートル, Chieri no Koi wa 8 Mētoru) is a Japanese manga series written and illustrated by Wataru Mitogawa.
 It was serialized on Shueisha's Shōnen Jump+ manga service from October 2022 to January 2025.

+Plot

+The story follows Kotaki Yumeji, a student who reunites with his childhood friend Omine Chieri after she enrolls in his high school.
+Omine, despite being of a normal size in her youth, grew to a height of 8 meters in her adolescence.
+The series follows Kotaki being assigned as Omine's "helper" to navigate high school life with her unusual height; as the series progresses the two characters develop a mutual romantic interest.

 Publication

 Written and illustrated by Wataru Mitogawa, My Girlfriend Is 8 Meters Tall was serialized on Shueisha's Shōnen Jump+ manga service from October 2, 2022, to January 26, 2025.
 The series' chapters were collected in six tankōbon volumes from February 3, 2023, to March 4, 2025.

 On February 5, 2025, Seven Seas Entertainment announced that they had licensed the series for English publication beginning in August 2025.